compulim/docs/testframework.md

 ## Karma

-Karma primarily help you to ship your test code to a managed browser.
+Karma primarily help you to ship your test code to multiple managed browsers.
 It is in two parts:

 * Watcher + server: watch `*.js`, send test code to browser, and get results
 * Web page: receive test code, run it, and send results back